techiescamp/techiescamp/README.md

 We offer practical, project-based courses at **[courses.devopscube.com](https://courses.devopscube.com)** covering:

 - ☸️ Kubernetes — from beginner to CKA-level
-- 🚀 Comple Docker Course
+- 🚀 Complete Docker Course

-> All courses based on illuratrations to make you learn better.
+> All courses are based on illustrations to help you learn better.

 **[Browse All Courses →](https://courses.devopscube.com)**